5jamaan/Raven/README.md

 ## Origins and license

-Raven was extracted from a personal Windows setup into a reusable template. [avenoxbeyin](https://github.com/avenoxai/avenoxbeyin) informed discussion of folder-based continuity and compilation.
-This repository contains neither that project's Git history nor its users' data, and is not affiliated with it.
+Raven was extracted from a personal Windows setup into a reusable template.

 Released under the [MIT license](LICENSE), including the user-supplied icons.
 Not affiliated with OpenAI, Anthropic, Obsidian, Mem0, or Todoist.